haneneby/DOTNet/README.md

 python3 DOTNet.py

 ```
 By passing an input measurement through a set of nonlinear transformations one can reconstruct the equivalent image.
 The proposed architecture consists of a dense layer followed by a set of convolution layers which are designed to efficiently combine features from the first layer with those of deeper layers.
-Treaining the architecture of our proposed model will show something like:
+Training the architecture of our proposed model will show something like:

 ```bash
 Epoch 1/100